 Small fund formation – Many business people look to form “funds” with several investors to obtain capital to fund various projects.
 As with Equity Financing, our attorneys have been engaged in the formation of funds as small as $1,000,000 and as large as $1,000,000,000.
 Our current work with funds is focused on the single purpose entity raising capital for a specific project – we refer the bigger funds to other experts in our personal referral networks.

-- Traditional debt-based financing – Once a company has sufficient cash flow or assets, it may opt to preserve equity and fund operational expenses with debt financing.
-Ted Howell has negotiated debt financing arrangements as small as $100,000 and as large as $500,000,000.
+Traditional debt-based financing – If a company or its founders have sufficient cash flow or assets, the company may opt to preserve equity and fund operational expenses with debt financing.
+Our staff has negotiated debt financing arrangements for clients across the spectrum, from small businesses and to large-cap public companies.

-- Acquisitions – Some companies increase revenues and attempt to grow by acquiring other businesses.
-Ted Howell has handled acquisitions as small as $150,000 and as large as $34,000,000.
-Nonetheless, the firm’s sweet spot is in smaller acquisitions, anywhere from $500,000 to $10,000,000.
+Acquisitions – Some companies increase revenues and attempt to grow by acquiring other businesses.
+Our staff has handled acquisitions as small as $150,000 and as large as $500,000,000.